-Dr. Yang was trained in Traditional Chinese Medicine (TCM), acupuncture and Western Medicine for five years at Yunnan College of Traditional Chinese Medicine and three years at Hunan Academy of Traditional Chinese Medicine in China.
+Dr. Yang was trained in Traditional Chinese Medicine (TCM), acupuncture and Western Medicine for five years at Yunnan College of Traditional Chinese Medicine and three years for Fellowship at Hunan Academy of Traditional Chinese Medicine in China.
 Dr. Yang trained a total of eight years to earn his medical degree.

 He practiced as a medical doctor in major hospitals in China for 16 years since 1986 where he was a physician of integrative medicine combining Western medicine with acupuncture and Traditional Chinese Medicine on research and practice in Internal Medicine and Gerontology.
 He has over 31 years of experience on clinical teaching and research on acupuncture and Traditional Chinese Medicine.